Sweetwater Dam: Planning

-Despite having a mild climate and fertile soils, the San Diego area has a semiarid climate, and thus in its rivers most of the flow occur during the winter months, causing devastating floods.
+Despite having a mild climate and fertile soils, the San Diego area has a semiarid climate, and thus in its rivers most of the flow occurs during the winter months, causing devastating floods.
 Conversely, in the summer, most of the smaller streams dry up and the larger waterways are reduced to trickles, leading to equally dangerous droughts.
 The bedrock of the region has notably low permeability, leaving little groundwater available (particularly when compared to nearby Los Angeles and Orange Counties).
 The Sweetwater River, along with others such as the San Diego River and the San Luis Rey River, was one of the few streams that did flow with abundance year round.
 As the population of the region grew, however, the river could no longer provide what was needed in the dry season.

-One of the area's early settlers, Frank Kimball, was the first to suggest the building of a dam on this particular reach of the Sweetwater River in 1869.
+One of the area's early settlers, Frank A. Kimball, was the first to suggest the building of a dam on this particular reach of the Sweetwater River in 1869.
 Here the river after departing a broad valley cuts through a steep and narrow gorge, providing an ideal site for a reservoir.
 The original blueprints for the dam, drawn by a F. E. Brown, called for a thin-arch dam 50 ft high and barely wider on its crest than at its base, capable of holding some 3700 acre.ft.
-Groundbreaking of the dam was on November 17, 1886 and a quarry was excavated on the south side of the gorge early the following year to provide masonry rubble for the dam.
+Groundbreaking of the dam was on November 17, 1886, and a quarry was excavated on the south side of the gorge early the following year to provide masonry rubble for the dam.